• Skip to primary navigation

 Fried plantains on plate by tacos.

-This easy side dish doesn't take long to make.
+This 2-ingredient, easy side dish doesn't take long to make.
 However, it makes any meal that much more delicious.
-Add them to a burrito or bowl of beans & rice.
+Enjoy them as a side dish, or add them to a burrito or bowl of beans & rice.

 Print Pin Rate